dankimio/Tomato-Flow/README.md

 # Tomato Flow

-Tomato Flow is a productivity timer inspired by Pomodoro technique.
+Tomato Flow is a customizable productivity timer that uses the popular time management technique to help you stay focused and get more done.

 ## Screenshots